 Don’t mistake this movie for mere frivolity, however.
 Underlying themes about life and time are powerful and poignant, shown most clearly through the stories with the Dowager Countess, Thomas, and Lady Mary.
 The structure of the screenplay is purposeful and may need more than one viewing to recognize its brilliance.

-Maggie Smith as the Dowager Countess captures the nuances of the script the most and gives a commanding performance.
-She’s so good, in fact, she may have just earned herself an Oscar nomination.
+As the Dowager Countess, Maggie Smith captures the script’s nuances the most and gives a commanding performance.
+She’s so good she may have just earned herself an Oscar nomination.
 Just watch the emotional scene between her and Michelle Dockery (Lady Mary) near the end of the film.

 Of course, it wouldn’t be Downton Abbey without the Dowager Countess and Isobel exchanging zingers better than any Avenger can spout off zippy one-liners.
 So, if you’re a fan of witticisms from these two ladies, you won’t be disappointed.